Travel and Tourist Information

 To search for other (and less expensive) accommodations, see the tourist-office links below.

-Vevey has a good assortment of eating places, including the Louis XV-style restaurant of the Hôtel Les Trois Couronnes (see above).
+Vevey has a good assortment of eating places, including the restaurants of the Hôtel Les Trois Couronnes (see above).

 Vevey is on the main railway line that runs from Geneva to Lausanne, Montreux, and the Simplon Tunnel.
 It's only about 15 minutes from Lausanne by the Swiss Federal Railways or commuter train.
 You can also reach Vevey by the No. 1 bus from Montreux, which passes the Castle of Chillon.